Tijani127/cliche/README.md

 I know.

 ## How does it work?
-When you run cliche init, it creates a folder called cliche_project and in it has a main.py file with sys and os imported and a basic cli.
+When you run cliche init, it creates a folder with the name you give it and in it has a main.py file with sys and os imported and a basic cli.

+## How do I use it?
+To use it, you first need to install it.

+## How do I install it?
+To install it, you first need to have python installed.
+Then, you need to install it from the github repo.